Setting Up A Tinkering Space for Your Classroom

 My Tinkering Display Pack includes:

-Your children will be equipped with lifelong skills that can be used in all areas of learning.
+By using these printables to help you set up a tinkering space, your students will be equipped with lifelong skills that can be transferred and used in all areas of learning.